bpal410/cdk-managed-ad/README.md

 # cdk-managed-ad

-This is a level 2ish/3 cdk construct library for
+This is a level 2ish/3ish cdk construct library for deployment and management of a AWS Managed Microsoft AD.

 ## Usage